awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/welcome.md

 ## What is the Toolkit for Visual Studio<a name="welcome-about-tkv"></a>

 The AWS Toolkit for Visual Studio is a plugin for the Visual Studio IDE that makes it easier for you to develop, debug, and deploy \.NET applications that use Amazon Web Services\.
-The Toolkit for Visual Studio is supported for Visual Studio versions 2013 and later\.
+The Toolkit for Visual Studio is supported for Visual Studio versions 2017 and later\.
 For details about how to download and install the kit, see [Install the Toolkit for Visual Studio](setup.md#install)\.

 **Note**
-The Toolkit for Visual Studio is also available for Visual Studio 2008, 2010, and 2012 versions\.
-However, those versions are not supported\.
+The Toolkit for Visual Studio was also released for Visual Studio 2008, 2010, 2012, 2013, and 2015 versions\.
+However, those versions are no longer supported\.
 For more information, see [Install the Toolkit for Visual Studio](setup.md#install)\.

 The Toolkit for Visual Studio contains the following features to enhance your development experience\.